Must-Have Indoor Seed Starting Supplies

 Potting Soil or Soil Blocks

-Since it lacks certain nutrients and is very dense, you shouldn’t plant your seeds in regular garden soil.
-A better solution is a potting soil formulated specifically to grow healthy roots.
-You can also create your own by combining equal parts building sand or perlite and compost with twice as much peat moss.
+Regular garden soil is dense and lacks essential nutrients, making it unsuitable for seed planting.
+A better solution is potting soil formulated specifically to grow healthy roots.
+This type potting mix is packaged as "seed starting soil."
+You can create your own by combining equal parts building sand or perlite and compost with twice as much peat moss.
 Sift the mixture to add air.
 This will make it easier for your seeds to grow.

-Or you can skip the seed trays all together and make your own seed blocks.
-With the seed blocking method, you sow your seeds directly into the soil.
+Alternatively, you can skip seed trays altogether and make your own seed blocks.
+With the seed blocking method, you sow your seeds directly into densely packed soil without a pot.
 When your seedling is ready, you can plant it without disturbing its roots.

 - Mix potting soil with enough water to hold its shape when squeezed.